Omnitoken

 Complete the steps in the following sections:

-Click Settings in the left navigation panel to open the Settings page.
+1. Click Settings in the left navigation pane.

 Result: The individual Merchant was enabled for Omnitoken providing the providing the ID, service, and date of enablement.

-Click the Add Service button in the upper-right corner.
+4. Click Add Service in the upper-right corner.

-Result: The new Omnitoken enablement for the group will appear on the Value-Added Services Enablement page table, providing the ID, service, and date of enablement.
+Result: The new Omnitoken enablement for the group appears on the Value-Added Services Enablement page table, providing the ID, service, and date of enablement.

 POST /omniTokens HTTP/1.1